kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 Note that an incoming Workload can preempt Workloads both within the ClusterQueue and the cohort.

+Kueue implements heuristics to preempt as few Workloads as possible.
+Below we present a more detailed description of the algorithm.

 ### Preemption Algorithm overview

 An incoming Workload, which does not fit within the free capacity, is eligible